How to Get to Tibet?

-- Last Updated: 2020-06-24
+- Last Updated: 2023-06-24

 Tibet, the roof of the world, is also called the third pole of the world.
-Due to the high altitude and thin air, this is a piece of pure land that's difficult to reach in the past.
+Due to the high altitude and thin air, this is a piece of pure land that was difficult to reach in the past.
 At present, however, Tibet has built a comprehensive transportation system of airports, trains, and highways.
 Every traveler has a chance to see her beauty.

-How to Get to Tibet from China
+How to Get to Tibet from China?

-By Air Travel
+China to Tibet By Air

-The most efficient and fastest way to get to Lhasa is to take the non-stop flights.
+The most efficient and fastest way to get to Lhasa is to take non-stop flights.
 If you are fortunate to sit by the window, you can view the snowy mountains.
 You are recommended to take flights from Chengdu, Chongqing, and Xi'an.
 Among the three cities, Chengdu is the nearest and best gateway city leading to Tibet, with more than 10 flights to Lhasa every day.
 Flights from these three cities to Lhasa usually take two to three hours.
-Additionally, the flight tickets usually cost somewhere between 200 USD to 350USD.
+Additionally, flight tickets usually cost somewhere between 200 USD and 350 USD.

 The mainland cities of China that offer most international flights to Tibet include Beijing, Guangzhou, and Shanghai.
 For tourists from the US, Canada, Mexico, Brazil, Australia, Japan, Israel, etc. we recommend you fly to either of the abovementioned cities directly then to Tibet.
 Although the flights coming from these cities generally make a stopover in Chengdu, Chongqing, or Xián.
-For tourists from the south, such as, Singapore, Malaysia, Thailand, etc. You can fly to Chengdu directly and transfer flights to Tibet.
+For tourists from the south, such as Singapore, Malaysia, Thailand, etc. You can fly to Chengdu directly and transfer flights to Tibet.

 For most tourists, after they reach China, they would have a local sightseeing tour to enjoy the profound culture and beautiful scenery.